-Shortly before Christmas I visited I spent a weekend in Moscow.
+Shortly before Christmas, I spent a weekend in Moscow.
 From Berlin it is not too far, only 2,5 hours away and very cheap as well if you choose to fly with Aeroflot (totally fine airline).
-So below you will find my Moscow Tips for restaurants, cool rooftop and shopping tips at the flea market.
+So below you will find my Moscow Tips for restaurants, cool rooftop bars and shopping tips at the flea market.

 A weekend in Moscow was totally fine to discover the city.
 We arrived on Friday evening.
 From the airport we took an official taxi to the city (super easy) and checked into our hotel : Vremena Goda.